Tizku Leshanim Rabot

 In order to register your interest for your son to participate or for more info,

-please contact Eli Hodari or Benjamin Hassan
+please contact Eli Hodari or Benjamin Hassan.

 Boys of all ages are welcome & encouraged to participate